Rare Book Collection Fellowships

 Two types of awards are available:

 - The Hanes Graduate Fellowship supports UNC-Chapel Hill graduate students working on a thesis or dissertation that significantly relies upon Rare Book Collection materials.
 This research award is open to all Carolina Masters and Doctoral students and will be granted for one, two, or three months depending upon demonstrated need to consult Rare Book Collection materials.
-The research residency must take place during the summer research season, which extends from June 1 to September 1 in the year awarded.
+The research residency must take place during our Research Year which extends from June 1 to May 31 in the year awarded.
 Fellowships will be funded at the rate of $3,000 per month.

 - The Marjorie Bond Research Fellowship supports scholarly research projects that draw deeply and substantively on the Wilson Library’s Rare Book Collection.
 This research award is open to the broader community of advanced graduate students, faculty, and independent scholars and will be granted for one, two, or three months depending upon demonstrated need to consult Rare Book Collection materials.
-The research visit must take place during the summer research season, which extends from June 1 to September 1 in the year awarded.
+The research visit must take place during our Research Year which extends from June 1 to May 31 in the year awarded.
 Fellowships will be funded at the rate of $3,000 per month.

 - The Hanes Fellowship is open to Masters or Doctoral students enrolled in a graduate program in the College of Arts and Sciences at UNC-Chapel Hill who are currently working on a thesis or dissertation project.